Colorful linear programming, Nash equilibrium, and pivots: Links with Nash equilibria

 We prove in this subsection that {\sc Finding Another Colorful Simplex} is in PPAD.
 We proceed by showing that the existence of the other \pdcs{} is a consequence of Sperner's lemma~\cite{Spe28}.
 Our method for proving that {\sc Finding Another Colorful Simplex} belongs to PPAD is adaptable for other complementarity problems, among them {\sc Bimatrix}.
 We believe that our method is new.
 It avoids the use, as in~\cite{P94,CDT09,kintali2009reducibility,VeVS12}, of {\em oriented primoids} or {\em oriented duoids} defined by Todd~\cite{Tod76}.

-One of the multiple versions of Sperner's lemma is the following theorem, proposed by Scarf~\cite{Sca67b}, which involves a triangulation of a sphere, whose vertices are labeled.
-A simplex whose vertices get pairwise distinct labels is said to be {\em fully-labeled}.
+One of the multiple versions of Sperner's lemma is the following theorem, proposed by Scarf~\cite{Sca67b}, which involves a triangulation of a sphere whose vertices are labeled.
+A simplex whose vertices get pairwise distinct labels is {\em fully-labeled}.

 \begin{theorem}[Sperner's lemma] Let $\mathsf{T}$ be a triangulation of an $n$-dimensional sphere $\mathcal{S}^n$ and let $V$ be its vertex set.
 Assume that the elements of $V$ are labeled according to a map $\lambda:V\rightarrow E$, where $E$ is some finite set.
 If $E$ is of cardinality $n+1$, then there is an even number of fully-labeled $n$-simplices. \end{theorem}